ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     .. retval:: PSA_ERROR_DATA_CORRUPT
     .. retval:: PSA_ERROR_DATA_INVALID

     A key-agreement algorithm takes two inputs: a private key ``private_key``, and a public key ``peer_key``.
-The result of this function is a shared secret, which is directly input to the key derivation operation.
-Output from the key derivation operation can then be used as keys and other cryptographic material.
+The result of this function is a shared secret, which is directly input to the key-derivation operation.
+Output from the key-derivation operation can then be used as keys and other cryptographic material.

     If this function returns an error status, the operation enters an error state and must be aborted by calling `psa_key_derivation_abort()`.